Official Dodgeball Rules

 - Rounds start with a maximum of 6 players per team, with a maximum of 3 male players on the court.

-- If a team does not have 6 players available, they may start with as few as 4 players with at least 2 being female (2 females are needed to avoid a forfeit).
+- If a team does not have 6 players available, they may start with as few as 4 players with at least 1 being female.
 Note: just because a team is short of players does not obligate the other team to play short.

-- In the event of injury, a player of the same gender on the sideline may substitute for the injured player.
+- In the event of injury, a player on the sideline may substitute for the injured player.

-- Subs may only be used if a team does not have 6 players or 3 of each gender available for a game.
-Teams may recruit a max of 2 players to sub from other teams within the league.
-Subs from outside the league must sign the waiver before playing or be added to the team roster.
-Any team found in violation of the sub policy may result in a forfeit for that game.
+- Subs from other teams may only be used if a team does not have 6 players or 3 of each gender available for a game.
+Subs from outside the league may only be used if you don't have 8 players or at least 4 of each gender available.
+Subs must sign the waiver before playing or be added to the team roster.b

-- Late Registration: a team may add players after the season starts to the roster through the 4th game of the season.
+- Late Registration: the team captain may add players after the season starts to the roster.

 - No new subs/players for the postseason tournament.
 Players must have played in 1 regular season game with that team to be eligible.